 - eyes can become sensitive to light

-Infection can be caused by viruses or bacteria and is easy to get from dirty hands, flannels, cosmetics or towels.
+Viruses or bacteria can cause infection.
+Infections are easy to get from dirty hands, flannels, cosmetics or towels.

 Most types of viral infection go away on their own, with or without treatment.
 It can take 5 to 7 days for symptoms to go completely.